Updated

 Most businesses that switch to Fusion do it after a bad experience with a previous MSP.
 The pattern is consistent: tickets that go three days without resolution, vague answers from whoever answers the phone, and a support model built around billing hours rather than fixing problems.

-Fusion resolves 93% of issues on first contact.
-The MSP industry average is roughly 70%.
-The gap comes from how we staff: you reach an experienced engineer, not a tier-1 rep reading from a script.
-That engineer already knows your Microsoft 365 environment, your line-of-business applications, and your hardware.
+Fusion resolves most issues on first contact, and the difference comes from how we staff: you reach an experienced engineer, not a tier-1 rep reading from a script.
+That engineer already knows your Microsoft 365 environment, your line-of-business applications, and your hardware, so the conversation starts at the fix instead of at the triage script.

 Fusion Computing is a CISSP-certified managed service provider that has supported Canadian businesses since 2012.
 Security operations align to CIS Controls v8.1, the same framework used by enterprises, applied to organizations with 10 to 150 employees.
 Fusion Computing is Canadian-owned, and all client data remains in Canada.